Quitman County Vehicle Impound Guide

 After 30 Days

-If the vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to sell the vehicle at a lien sale to recover their costs.
-This means you'll lose your car permanently.
+In Georgia, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to initiate a lien sale to recover their costs.
+This means they can legally sell your vehicle to cover the outstanding fees.
+Do not let it reach this point.
+Contact the Quitman County Sheriff promptly to begin the retrieval process.

 If You Can't Afford the Fees